Skip to content

 21 December 2023

-Today, State of Green is an official organizing partner of the Danish Pavilion at COP – Denmark’s national showcase platform and meeting point.
+Today, State of Green is an official organising partner of the Danish Pavilion at COP – Denmark’s national showcase platform and meeting point.
 Each year we help organize side-events throughout the summit where public and private actors come together to share knowledge and present solutions.

 In recent years, the showcase of solutions from Denmark’s private sector has grown increasingly remarkable.
 At COP28, over 30 companies comprised the biggest Danish business delegation yet.
 One of them was Ørsted, Denmark’s largest energy company.
 And for Ørsted, there’s no doubt that a strong private sector presence at COPs is crucial to the process of fostering green progress globally: